Elly0816/Elly0816/README.md

 😁 About me
 ---
-##### I'm Eleazar (Elly) from Nigeria and currently studying in Cyprus, I'm a Full-Stack JavaScript and Python developer.
+##### I'm Eleazar, a Full-Stack JavaScript and Python developer.
 ##### I enjoy learning languages and frameworks like React and Flask and the challenge of bringing ideas to life with code.

-- 🔭 I’m currently working on Personal Projects
+- 🔭 I’m currently improving my Data Structures and Algorithms
 - 🌱 I’m currently learning TypeScript/Web3
 - 😄 Pronouns: He/Him
 - 📫 Reach me at: <p align="center">